Sentieon/segdup-caller/doc/CFH.md

 ### HPRC v2.0 Benchmark

-Validated on **213 diverse samples** from HPRC v2.0 with truth CN calls derived from assemblies:
+Validated on **213 diverse samples** from HPRC v2.0 with truth CN calls derived from assemblies.
+For this validation, we only used Illumina short reads downloaded from s3://human-pangenomics/.

 | Metric | Value |
 |--------|-------|